My Values as a Psychologist

 Final Thoughts

-You deserve to know who you’re working with.
-Therapy is a space where you should feel safe, supported, and respected—not just as a client, but as a whole person.
-My hope is that this post gives you a clearer picture of what I stand for and how I show up in this work.
+You have the right to know who you’re working with.
+Therapy should be a place where you feel safe, supported, and respected in every part of who you are.
+My hope is that this post helps you get a clearer sense of what I believe in and how I show up for the people I work with.

 If these values resonate with you, I’d be honored to work together.